We asked Early Childhood Studies graduate Holly some questions about her degree. Here's how she answered.

 What course did you study?
 Early Childhood Studies (received a First Class with Honours)

-Part time or full time?
-Full-time (1 day per week)
+Part-time or full-time?
+Full-time (one day per week)

 How long was the duration of your studies?
 Three years